Hand-Crafting

 The relationship humans have with honeybees dates back 9,000 years!
 Bee's provide our world with so much abundance and are critical for our food sources.
 Save the bees 🐝

 Beeswax is the only wax used here at Herbal Meadows Botanicals.
-I source my wax from a local beekeeper here in West Michigan and filter it myself before use.
+I source my wax from my hives here in West Michigan and filter it myself before use.
 Beeswax is known to provide restorative skincare.
 I use beeswax for many of my handcrafted organic skin care products as well as other household items but I also enjoy making beeswax candles.
 Beeswax candles burn longer than any other wax with no soot.
 Beeswax also pulls toxins out of the air, is hypoallergenic and produce negative ions.
 Negative ions are wonderful for increasing oxygen in the air (great for the brain), cleaning the air (of virus, bacteria, dust, mold, pollen, pet dander and other allergens), beneficial to the lungs, better sleep, normalize serotonin, improve mental performance and more!
 Beeswax is amazing and wonderful; just like the bees themselves.
+Most of our wax is harvested from our beeswax capping's, a process used when we harvest honey.
+We then add water to help clean out the remaining honey; there is only a little left in there by the time this processes is started.
+Then we bring that to a boil and let it cool.
+By the time the pot has cooled, the was and debris have separated and the water, honey and byproduct id discarded while the wax is rendered.